-The Explorers Club is proud of its history but also looks toward the future, recognizing the importance of new ideas and avenues of exploration.
-The Club is deeply committed to supporting the fieldwork of serious researchers and, as part of its public service commitment, offers the following grants:
+The Explorers Club is proud of its history but also looks toward the future by recognizing the importance of new ideas and avenues of exploration.
+The Club is deeply committed to supporting the fieldwork of serious researchers and, as part of its public service commitment, offers exploration grants in the following categories.

 Generally The Explorers Club considers research proposals in a wide array of disciplines, including:

 Deadline for applications is 5:00 PM EST, October 10, 2016.